 Walter Johnson High School opened in 1956 and sits on approximately 31 acres of land.
-MCPS is currently conducting a feasibility study to analyze the potential for adding classrooms to the high school.
 Any expansion should take into consideration, as feasible under MCPS regulations and guidelines, integrating new development into the surrounding context and contributing to the advancement of a more pedestrian and bicyclist friendly area.
 Public schools are discussed in further detail in the Community Facilities section of this Plan.

-Confirm the existing R-90 Zone.
+• Confirm the existing R-90 Zone.